CopernicaMarketingSoftware/Documentation/SMTPeter/en/sender-domains.md

 With "sender domains" SMTPeter takes all these responsibilities out of your hands.
 We create your SPF, DKIM and DMARC records and store them on _our_ DNS servers.
-All that you have to do is create a couple of records in _your_ DNS record (or ask/instruct your DNS provider to do so) that points to our records.
+All that you have to do is create a couple of records in _your_ DNS record (or ask/instruct your DNS provider to do so) pointing
+to our records.
 If we make a change to the DNS (for example, because we rotate one of your private DKIM keys), it gets automatically propagated over the internet, because your DNS records just point to our records.